areyde/areyde.github.io/_pages/about.md

 with a major in biological and medical applications.
 During the first year, I worked as an engineer in the lab and a [scientific interviewer](https://areyde.com/interviews/) at the university's news portal, and also led the School of Laser Technologies for highschoolers.
 While studying there, I was lucky to join JetBrains and fell in love with data science. 📊

-Finally, I have an unfinished Bachelor's degree in <b>Philosophy</b> 💭 from [Herzen University](https://en.hspu.org/), with a major in philosophical anthropology.
-In my studies, I focused on Chinese philosophy, especially Taoism, and conducted research about the concept of relativity in ancient Taoist texts.
+In 2025, I obtained a Bachelor's degree with honors in <b>Philosophy</b> 💭 from [Herzen University](https://en.hspu.org/), focusing on Chinese philosophy.
+I studied
+Taoism a lot, especially Zhuangzi, and conducted research about the concept of relativity in ancient Taoist texts.
-I also [helped out](https://areyde.com/eastern_studies_and_esotericism/) as an assistant in research centers dedicated to Eastern culture, mysticism, and esotericism, as well as helped organize and conduct several scientific conferences. ☯️
+I also [helped out as an assistant](https://areyde.com/eastern_studies_and_esotericism/)  in research centers dedicated to Eastern culture, mysticism, and esotericism, as well as helped organize and conduct several scientific conferences. ☯️

 <h2 style="margin-top: -5px;">Research 🔬</h2>